La Sabana Metropolitan Park: Geography

 Covering an area of 0.72 km2, La Sabana Metropolitan Park is adjacent to the city's core districts, offering green space and recreation to the residents of San José.

-Several important institutions and organizations are located within or adjacent to the park.
+Several vital institutions and organizations are located within or adjacent to the park.

 History

-La Sabana Metropolitan Park was officially inaugurated in 1977, though its origins go back two centuries.
-Manuel Antonio Chapuí, the parish priest of San José at the end of the 17th century, donated several plots of land in the Mata Redonda District "in order to favour Costa Rica's interests".
-Since that time, the area has been used for recreation and sports activities.
+La Sabana Metropolitan Park was officially inaugurated in 1977, though its origins last two centuries.
+Manuel Antonio Chapuí, the parish priest of San José at the end of the 17th century, donated several plots of land in the Mata Redonda District "to favor Costa Rica's interests".
+Since then, the area has been used for recreation and sports activities.